 |1 - 16

 Please note that the needle sizes mentioned here are just general ranges and may vary slightly between different manufacturers or regions.

 No article about hand sewing needles would be complete without adding a little about thimbles.
 A thimble is a protective cover worn over your finger to stop the hand sewing needle from pricking your finger.

-Now you are equipped with a comprehensive list of needle sizes and their uses looking for the right needle in future should not be as confusing as looking for a ‘needle in a haystack.’
+Now you are equipped with a comprehensive list of needle sizes and their uses; looking for the right needle in the future should not be as confusing as looking for a ‘needle in a haystack.’